hiteshagja/Hiteshagja_testing/README.md

-# Welcome to SlickGrid
+﻿# Welcome to AxiomGrid

-Find documentation and examples in [the wiki](https://github.com/mleibman/SlickGrid/wiki).
+Find documentation and examples in [the wiki](https://github.com/mleibman/AxiomGrid/wiki).

-## SlickGrid is an advanced JavaScript grid/spreadsheet component
+## AxiomGrid is an advanced JavaScript grid/spreadsheet component

 Some highlights: